 Grain (and formulated sheep food from farm supply stores) should be highly limited on a sheep’s menu.
-It is very high in fat and can easily cause obesity and painful and dangerous urinary calculi in sheep.
+It can easily cause obesity and painful and dangerous urinary calculi in sheep.
 It can also cause laminitis.
-Grain should only be offered to sheep who need the extra nutrition due to weight loss or illness on the recommendation of a veterinarian, but there are alternatives that can do the trick without the risk; healthier options for supplemental feeding includes soaked timothy hay pellets or beet pulp.
+Grain should only be offered to sheep who need the extra nutrition due to weight loss or illness on the recommendation of a veterinarian, but there are alternatives that can be used to supplement a sheep’s diet without the risk that comes with grain and concentrates; healthier options for supplemental feeding includes soaked timothy hay pellets or a mix of soaked timothy pellets with beet pulp.
 Very young sheep, nursing mothers, and sheep who are significantly underweight can have their protein supplemented with protein blocks or with a soybean or sunflower meal rather than using grain.
 If you do offer grain to sheep, talk to your veterinarian about ammonium chloride supplementation to prevent struvite calculi.
 And if you opt to feed sheep a premixed diet, ensure that it is safe for sheep to eat, as fortified goat food may contain too much copper for a sheep to safely consume.

 Water For Sheep